Skip to content

 Fieldwork is an integral component of a successful occupational therapy program.
 In each of the second, third, and fourth semesters, students will complete one week of full-time fieldwork (totaling 3 weeks).
 In each of the fifth and sixth semesters, students will complete 12 weeks of full-time fieldwork (totaling 24 weeks).
 Students will be placed in their clinical placements by the fieldwork department.

 Full-time participation in fieldwork and doctoral capstone experiences is a required component of the occupational therapy doctorate program.
-Many sites have certain health requirements for students including, but not limited to, proof of COVID-19 vaccination and proof of immunization or immunity against influenza, measles, mumps, rubella, varicella, tetanus, diphtheria, pertussis and hepatitis B. The program cannot guarantee a placement for exempted students.
+Many sites have specific health requirements for students including, but not limited to, proof of immunization or immunity against influenza, measles, mumps, rubella, varicella, tetanus, diphtheria, pertussis and hepatitis B. The program cannot guarantee a placement for exempted students.
+Some sites do require proof of the COVID vaccine (a religious exemption is generally accepted).

 The Katz Occupational Therapy Doctorate program features a state-of-the-art facility that complements the program’s intensive and personalized curriculum.
 Even more important, the program is taught by faculty who are clinical experts in their fields and bring the most current, evidence-based education to students, and managed by administrative staff committed to each individual student’s professional and personal success.
 The Sara Schenirer/Katz partnership guarantees that students will be trained in a culturally sensitive manner that ensures that there will not be conflict with Torah and hashkafic sensitivities and that all scheduling is done with an eye toward the Jewish calendar.